brimdata/zed/docs/lake/design.md

-Another approach would be to create a sub-pool on demand when the first keyless data is encountered, e.g., `pool-name.$nokey` where the pool key is configured to be ".".
+Another approach would be to create a sub-pool on demand when the first keyless data is encountered, e.g., `pool-name.$nokey` where the pool key is configured to be "this".
 This way, an app or user could query this pool by this name to scan keyless data.

 ## Relational Model